jorgebucaran/hyperapp/docs/README.md

 ### State

 The state describes the data model in your application.
-In this example, it consists of a single property: `count` which we've initialized to 0.
+In this example, it consists of a single property: `count` which is initialized to 0.

 ```jsx
 state: {